 The next stage is the telogen phase when the hair starts to shed while the follicle is stimulated to begin a new cycle.
 The length of this stage is about 100 days for the healthy follicles on the scalp, but may vary significantly for hair on the other areas of the body.
 Approximately 10% of hair follicles are in the telogen phase at any given time.

 Now we know that the anagen is the most important phase for laser hair removal.
 The results of a single laser hair removal procedure will largely depend on the amount of hair in the treated area that is in the anagen phase.
 This is also why multiple laser hair removal treatments are required to achieve the ideal results since hair follicles in a single area may be at different growth phases.

-To learn more about how Q Esthetics laser clinic can achieve the best results of Laser Hair Removal for you, please call one of our three convenient clinics to book your complimentary consultation.
+To learn more about how Q Esthetics laser clinic can achieve the best results of Laser Hair Removal for you, please call one of our two convenient clinics to book your complimentary consultation.